alanbjordan/chuck-react/README.md

 ## Components

 ### `ChuckResponse`
-Renders the data returning fromt he API.
+Renders the data returning from the API.

 ### `Header`
 Renders the type of quote the user selected.